traviskaufman/continuum/README.md

 ![screenshot](https://raw.github.com/Benvie/continuum/gh-pages/docs/screenshot.png)

 # Installation
 In the browser, use the combined continuum.js or continuum.min.js.
-In node
+In Node.js:

     npm install continuum

 # Quickstart Usage Overview
-In the browser an object named `continuum` is added to the window, or in node it's the object returned by `require('continuum')`.
+In the browser an object named `continuum` is added to the window, or in node `continuum` is the object returned by `require('continuum')`.

-Usage of continuum is quite simple and can basically be treated like using `eval` in iframe or node's `vm.runInContext`.
-Supply the code, get the result.
-In ES6 a "Realm" is basically the container for a context.
-A Realm has a 'global' property which is its global object, and a number of properties that specific to each Realm instance, such as the list of builtins like Array, Function, Object, etc.
+Basic usage of continuum is can be treated like using `eval` in an iframe or Node.js's `vm.runInContext`.
+In ES6 a "Realm" is basically the container for a global context.
+A Realm has a 'global' property (which is its global object), and a number of properties that are specific to each Realm instance, such as the set of intrinsic builtin objects like `Array`, `Function`, `Object`, etc.

     var realm = continuum.createRealm();